SAP-samples/ui5con-2025-theming-workshop/README.md

 ### The Task

+You started with a project that uses [`Parameters.get()`](https://ui5.sap.com/#/api/sap.ui.core.theming.Parameters%23methods/sap.ui.core.theming.Parameters.get) for theming.
+This is a potential performance bottleneck, as it might result in synchronous XHR requests in `render()`.

-Every starting point tried to make the project themable in a different way.
-All of them have drawbacks.
-Replace the theming logic with a **skeleton css** that is parameterized with the CSS custom properties that are available in UI5s sap.ui.core library.css since UI5 1.127.
+Replace the use of `Parameters.get()` and the color functions in `webapp/control/Flower.ts` with a **skeleton css** that is parameterized with the CSS custom properties that are available in UI5s sap.ui.core library.css since UI5 1.127.
 Make use of relative colors and container style queries to **implement color functions**.
 As a bonus, make the project **work with UI5 < 1.127** by adding a dependency to [`@sap-theming/theming-base-content`](/sap/theming-base-content).

 You can track your progress with a set of OPA5 tests: